paraswadhwa/expressES6Server/README.md

 ```
 The code serves as a boilerplate and can be cloned and extended further as per the needs.
 A sample controller, service , route and model is present for the reference.
-A sample middleware named 'logger' is present in the middleware file which is a router level middleware and can be included on any route as required.
+A sample middleware named 'testMiddleware' is present in the middleware file which is a router level middleware and can be included on any route as required.
 'Morgan' library is used to create all API logs and all logs are stored in logs file present in logger folder.
+JWT is set up and code to generate and verify token is present in a helper named 'jwt'.

 ```